 Autism Spectrum Disorders License (ASD)

-Bethel’s ASD license program prepares educators to serve students in K-12 settings who have been identified with Autism Spectrum Disorders.
+Bethel’s ASD license program prepares educators to serve students in Birth-12 settings who have been identified with Autism Spectrum Disorders.

 Earning Your ASD License

 The license in Autism Spectrum Disorders (ASD) is a brand new license for the state of Minnesota focused on preparing educators to serve students with ASD from mild, moderate to severe.